MockBukkit/docs/docs/en/user_guide/introduction/getting_started.md

 If you are using a different test runner, you will need to configure it to use MockBukkit.
-While other test runners like [TestNG](https://testng.org/) exist, Mockbukkit has not verified compatibility with them.
-This does not mean that Mockbukkit might work with them, but it is not tested.
+While other test runners like [TestNG](https://testng.org/) exist, MockBukkit has not verified compatibility with them.
+This does not mean that MockBukkit might work with them, but it is not tested.